frencojobs/derry/README.md

   - echo "test completed"
 build:
   - $test # instead of using derry test
+  - $test --ignored # even with arguments
   - flutter build
 ```

 `derry test` will spawn a new derry process to execute, while subcommands are not, reducing the time took to run dart code, and spawn that process.
+But note that subcommands will take a whole line of script.
+For example, you have to give a separate line for a subcommand, you can't use them together with other scripts or sandwiched.

 **List available scripts**